easydatawarehousing/easy2oracle/EasyPTOra/INSTALL.md

 	# Now you can build with
 	# make

-On RHEL 7.0 Beta there are no such problems.
-EasySTOra builds out-of-the-box.
+On RHEL 7.0 (Beta) there are no such problems.
+EasyPTOra builds out-of-the-box.

 *Ubuntu:*